Minhao-Zhang/MBTI-Classification/README.md

   </tr>
 </table>

 To independently verify their method's result, I also included accuracy and F-1 score in the test.
-The results are similar in their database and mine.
-The accuracy and F-1 score are similar to the majority classifier baseline score.
+The results are similar with comparison to corresponding baseline score.
+The accuracy and F-1 score are hovering around the majority classifier indicating that I have set up the experiment correctly.

 For the two other metrics, the balanced accuracy and MCC, the results are better than the majority classifier baseline score.
 This indicates that the model is learning something, and making distinctions between the classes.
 However, I am not satisfied with the results and will try a different approach.